jsebastiancv/PhD-Paper1/README.md

 # PhD-Paper1
 List of authors:
-Sebastian Cervantes
-Yuri Shprits
-Nikita Aseev
-Alexander Drozdov
-Angelica Castillo
-Claudia Stolle
+Sebastian Cervantes ,Yuri Shprits, Nikita Aseev, Alexander Drozdov, Angelica Castillo, Claudia Stolle

 Cervantes_et_al-2020a.pdf is the manuscript in its official accepted form.